Dropshipping vs Order Fulfillment Companies: What’s the Difference?

 Operational Control & Reliability

 Though the day-to-day duties of running each type of operation vary significantly, both methods take shape by starting an online store through an ecommerce platform like Shopify.
 Regardless of your business model, this requires plenty of research, setup, and marketing.
-Sourcing products to list on your site is where the two methods start to diverge.

 Relationship With Your Partner Company

-The relationship between retailers and dropshippers has a different dynamic than that of retailers and fulfillment companies.
+The relationship between retailers and dropshippers has a different dynamic than that of retailers and fulfillment companies:

 Risk & Impact

+Any ecommerce venture requires some level of risk.
 In either case, experts recommend knowing your market well—with thorough research and a carefully-chosen niche—before taking the dive into starting an ecommerce business.

 What’s Better for Your Business?